Templates · Debt

 This template is great for manual tracking, but Clarity automates everything for you.
 Connect your bank accounts, brokerages, exchanges, and wallets and see real-time data without entering a single number.

-Mathematically, avalanche (highest interest rate first) saves the most money in interest.
-However, the snowball method (smallest balance first) provides faster psychological wins that help many people stay motivated.
-The best method is the one you will stick with.
+Avalanche (highest interest rate first) saves the most in interest.
+But snowball (smallest balance first) gives you quicker wins that keep you going.
+Honestly, the best method is the one you will actually stick with.

-Any extra helps, but aim for at least $100-200 above minimums on your target debt.
-Look for opportunities: reduce discretionary spending, sell unused items, or allocate raises and bonuses.
-Even $50 extra per month can cut years off your payoff timeline.
+Anything helps, but shoot for at least $100-200 above minimums on your target debt.
+Look for extra money: trim subscriptions, sell stuff you do not use, put bonuses toward debt.
+Even $50 extra per month can shave years off your timeline.

 Other templates you might find useful.